-- The composition of the Board and each of its committees, taking account of the skills, experience and knowledge of each Director and whether the diversity of these continued to contribute to the success of the Company; - The outcomes of the Board performance evaluation with a view as to whether adjustments should be made to the number of Directors or knowledge and skills represented on the Board; - The tenure of each of the Directors, giving consideration as to whether the Board retained a sufficient balance of length of service without becoming ossified; - The independence of the Directors taking account of the guidelines established by the AIC Code and the Directors' other commitments; the time commitment of the Directors and whether this had been sufficient over the course of the year; - Succession planning for appointments to the Board taking account of the provisions of the Articles of Association regarding the retirement and rotation of Directors and the tenure of the current Directors; and - The performance and contribution of the Directors standing for re-election at the 2023 AGM.
+- The composition of the Board and each of its committees, taking account of the skills, experience and knowledge of each Director and whether the diversity of these continued to contribute to the success of the Company; - The questionnaires completed by each Director and made conclusions as to the outcomes of the Board performance evaluation with a view as to whether adjustments should be made to the number of Directors or knowledge and skills represented on the Board; - The tenure of each of the Directors, giving consideration as to whether the Board retained a sufficient balance of length of service without becoming ossified; - The independence of the Directors taking account of the guidelines established by the AIC Code and the Directors' other commitments; the time commitment of the Directors and whether this had been sufficient over the course of the year; - Succession planning for appointments to the Board taking account of the provisions of the Articles of Association regarding the retirement and rotation of Directors and the tenure of the current Directors; - The criteria for the appointment of a new Director, and evaluation of recruitment consultants to assist with the recruitment process, none of whom were connected to the Company; and - The performance and contribution of the Directors standing for re-election at the 2024 AGM.

-Following completion of its reviews, the Committee concluded that no changes to the composition of the Board were required at present and that each Director continued to commit sufficient time to fulfilling their duties.
+Following completion of its reviews, the Committee concluded that, with the exception of the recruitment of an additional Director, as detailed above, no changes to the composition of the Board were required at present and that each Director continued to commit sufficient time to fulfilling their duties.
 Taking account of the performance of individual Directors, the Committee recommended to the Board that it should support the re-appointment of each of the Directors, who are retiring and standing for re-election at the forthcoming AGM.

-The Listing Rules of the FCA now require companies to report on whether they have met the following targets on board diversity: that at least 40% of the individuals on the board are women and at least one of the senior positions on the board is held by a woman.
-As at 30 September 2022, the Company had met these requirements.
+The Listing Rules of the FCA now require companies to report on whether they have met the following targets on board diversity: that at least 40% of the individuals on the board are women, at least one of the senior positions on the board is held by a woman and at least one member of the Board is from a minority ethnic background.
+As at 30 September 2023, the Company had met two of these requirements.
 Two out of the five Directors (40%) are women and one of the women holds a senior position, being the Audit Committee Chair.
-There have been no changes to the Board or the roles of Directors since 30 September 2022.
+There is no Director from a minority ethnic background.
+As described above, the Board's overriding aim in making any new appointments is to select the best candidate based on objective criteria and merit, which it did at the time the current Directors were selected.
+The Board actively seeks diversity in candidates for the Board, whether cognitive, gender or ethnicity, believing that such diversity adds strength and depth to Board discussion, and will continue to do so.
+There have been no changes to the Board or the roles of Directors since 30 September 2023.